CesarRomeroArroyo/FinancialChatNet/README.md

 ERLAN can be downloaded from http://www.erlang.org/downloads RabbitMQ can be downloaded from https://www.rabbitmq.com/download.html MYSQL can be installed by downloading a server such as WAMP or XAMP or downloading it from the MYSQL website, download Wamp from https://drive.google.com/open?id=0B1l0uB9X-wcmbjZaQk1nWWg1LTA, for more information go to http: // www .wampserver.com / en /
-, once installed Mysql we will proceed to load the database in the MYSQL engine
+, once Mysql is installed we will proceed to load the database included in the file financialchatnet.sql in the MYSQL engine

 ## INSTALLATION OF FINANCIALCHATNET